Linda Evangelista: 2001–present: Return to modelling

 Evangelista was chosen by Canadian department store Hudson's Bay as the face of the spring 2015 campaign for its luxury clothing section called The Room.
 The campaign was photographed by Pamela Hanson.
 In June 2015, Evangelista was a chairwoman for the FiFi Awards, where she presented the awards for both men's and women's prestige fragrance of the year.
 In October 2015, Evangelista appeared on the cover of a book showcasing the work of hat designer Philip Treacy titled Philip Treacy: Hat Designer.
 The cover photograph of Evangelista was mentioned by Treacy as being "the most precious thing I own".
 Also in October, Evangelista starred in the campaign for Moschino's newest fragrance Fresh, photographed by Meisel.

 In celebration of the 100th anniversary of British Vogue, a photograph of Evangelista originally taken in 1991 was chosen as the cover image for the book Vogue 100: A Century of Style, released in February 2016.
 In April 2016, Evangelista appeared on the cover of Zoo Magazines 50th issue, photographed by singer and friend Bryan Adams.
 Also that month, Evangelista appeared on the cover of the book Age of the Supermodel, which features photographs taken by photographer Donna DeMari during the haute couture collections in Paris in 1991.
 Evangelista worked as fashion stylist for a photo spread titled "A Model Journey" in the September 2016 issue of Harper's Bazaar, which was based on her early years as a model.
 In September 2016, Evangelista reunited with Turlington and Campbell to appear in a campaign for the Elephant Crisis Fund.
 In November 2016, Evangelista was named Creative Director and Vice President of the Erasa Skin Care brand.

+Evangelista is featured in the four-part Apple TV+ docuseries The Super Models.
+Premiered on September 20, 2023, the series also features Cindy Crawford, Naomi Campbell, and Christy Turlington and is directed by Roger Ross Williams and Larissa Bills.